MileHacker Logo

 • Interchange stations like Dongzhimen, Xizhimen, Guomao, and Sanyuanqiao connect multiple lines.

-• All metro signage and announcements are in both Chinese and English.
+• All metro signage and announcements are in the two Chinese and The english language.

 Bus Navigation

-• Bus routes are extensive, covering areas beyond the underground.
+• Bus routes are extensive, covering areas beyond the metro.

-• Utilize apps like Baidu Maps or Amap (Gaode Ditu) for real-time navigation and planning your route.
+• Utilize apps like Baidu Maps or Amap (Gaode Ditu) for real-time navigation and deciding on your route.

 • Some newer buses feature English announcements, but Mandarin proficiency helps for older routes.